 Capital of reuse

 Roubaix is the story we all love, let's face it.
-The story of a poor Cinderella who becomes a splendid princess: here, maybe not immediately, but today official delegations from abroad arrive in the city to learn from this experience.
+The story of a poor Cinderella who becomes a splendid princess: well, maybe not right away, but today official delegations from abroad are arriving in the city to learn from this experience.
 Even tourism benefits.

-"We have halved the waste in the homes of the project participants," says the mayor proudly Guillaume Delbar.
-"In some homes up to 80%".
-The zero-waste project has a tangible effect on purchasing power: some families can save up to 3000 euros in a year.
+“We halved the waste in the homes of project participants,” says the mayor proudly Guillaume Delbar.
+“In some homes up to 80%”.
+The zero-waste project has a tangible effect on purchasing power: some families manage to save up to 3000 euros in a year.

 The troop grows